wesleywerner/virulent/README.md

 # Get It

-The LÖVE version is under the `love` directory of the repository.
+A LÖVE package, and a Windows build is available on the [releases page](https://github.com/wesleywerner/virulent/releases).

 The Pico-8 version is available as a cartridge, below.
 You need a copy of the Pico-8 fantasy console to load this cartridge.